 The following table summarizes the model utility methods for querying, creating, loading, and saving model objects.
 The model object is stored on the MPH file format.
+These methods should not be confused with utility classes, defined in the application tree under libraries.

-NAME SYNTAX DESCRIPTION clearModel clearModel(Model model) clearModel(String tag) Remove everything from the model except for the application part and the things you can change on the root node in the Model Builder, such as thumbnail, comment and author. createModel Model createModel(String tag) Creates a new model with the given tag. createModel Model createModel() Create a new model with a unique tag. getModel Model getModel(String tag) Returns the model with a specified tag. loadModel Model loadModel(String tag, String filename) Loads a model with a specified tag from a file. loadModel Model loadModel(String filename) Loads a model from a file.
-The model is given a unique tag. loadProtectedModel Model loadProtectedModel(String tag, String filename, String password) Loads a password protected model with a specified tag from a file.
+NAME SYNTAX DESCRIPTION clearModel clearModel(Model model) clearModel(String tag) Remove everything from the model except for the application part and the things you can change on the root node in the Model Builder, such as thumbnail, comment, and author. createModel Model createModel(String tag) Creates a new model with the given tag. createModel Model createModel() Create a new model with a unique tag. getModel Model getModel(String tag) Returns the model with a specified tag. loadModel Model loadModel(String location) Loads a model with a specified tag from a file on the file system or in a database. loadModel Model loadModel(String tag, String location) Loads a model from a file.
+The model is given a unique tag.

-NAME SYNTAX DESCRIPTION loadProtectedModel Model loadProtectedModel(String filename, String password) Loads a password protected model from a file.
+NAME SYNTAX DESCRIPTION loadProtectedModel Model loadProtectedModel(String tag, String filename, String password) Loads a password protected model with a specified tag from a file. loadProtectedModel Model loadProtectedModel(String filename, String password) Loads a password protected model from a file.
 The model is given a unique tag. loadRecoveryModel Model loadRecoveryModel(String tag, String foldername) Loads a model from a recovery directory/folder structure. loadRecoveryModel Model loadRecoveryModel(String foldername) Loads a model from a recovery directory/folder structure.
-The model is given a unique tag. modelTags String[] modelTags() Retums an array of model tags for all loaded models, including the embedded model. removeModel removeModel(String tag) removeModel(Model model) Removes a model.
+The model is given a unique tag. modelTags String[] modelTags() Returns an array of model tags for all loaded models, including the embedded model. removeModel removeModel(String tag) removeModel(Model model) Removes a model.
 The embedded model cannot be removed. saveModel saveModel(Model model, String filename) Saves a model to a file.
 The filename can be a file scheme path or (if allowed by security settings) a server file path. uniqueModeltag String uniqueModeltag(String prefix) Returns a model tag that is not in use. getComsolVersion getComsolVersion() Returns the current software version as a string.